-The final RAP should be submitted to, cleared by the Bank, and it should be implemented and PAPs should be fully compensated prior to the execution of civil works for relevant sections.
+The final RAP should be submitted to, cleared by the Bank, and it should be implemented.
+PAPs should be fully compensated prior to the start of civil works and before any impacts on land, assets, or livelihoods have occurred.

 The details of land acquisition procedure will be spelled out in RAP(s), but they will include: